Lecture: “Art & the Brain, or How Our Brain Interprets Art”

 Speakers:

 Is it a bird?
 Is it a plane?
-How long does it take for the human visual system to process a complex natural image?
+How long does it take the human visual system to process a complex natural image?

 Practical information:

-Aimé Schœnig Student Residence
+Aimé Schœnig Student Center

 Email – Facebook